executors/executors/wording_front_matter.md

 typically starting suspended, avoid the need for synchronization when chaining dependent work.
 In many cases the coroutine frame is dynamically allocated, and the allocation is not easily avoided.
 Using coroutines in embedded or heterogeneous environments would require great attention to detail.
-There is also no accommodation made for cancellation.
-Two coroutines, one yielding values from a loop and the other consuming them in a loop, cannot safely coordinate early loop termination without either using exceptions — which are inefficient and disallowed in many environments — or by an *ad hoc* mechanism whereby `co_yield` returns a status code, which consequently needs to be checked and acted upon explicitly and consistently to ensure correctness.
+Neither do coroutines accomodate cancellation.
+Two coroutines, one yielding values from a loop and the other consuming them in a loop, cannot safely coordinate early loop termination without either using exceptions — which are inefficient and disallowed in many environments — or by an *ad hoc* mechanism whereby `co_yield` returns a status code, which consequently must be checked and acted upon explicitly and consistently to ensure correctness.
 [P1662](http://wg21.link/P1662) provides a complete discussion.

 **Callbacks** are the simplest, most powerful, and most efficient mechanism for creating chains of work, but they are not without their own problems.
 Errors happen, so there is a need to propagate either an error or a value.
-This simple requirement has led to many different callback interfaces.
-The lack of a standard callback signature stands as an obstacle to Generic design.
+This simple requirement yields many different interface possibilities.
+The lack of a standard interface stands as an obstacle to Generic design.
 Additionally, few of these interfaces can propogate cancellation signals when the user requests upstream work to stop and clean up.

 ## Receiver, sender, and scheduler